 As I said in one of my comments to the post, I probably shouldn’t have presumed what Bass and Allsopp were exporting without checking.
 This Lancet, which I’ve seen in recent years (and there are other Lancet analyses of beer including pale and bitter ales), is useful because it focuses on stars of the India Pale Ale market.
 By then, the Bow Brewery was much reduced in influence, it came under different ownership again about the time this Lancet issued (as Smith Garrett), and was absorbed by a large brewer finally and disappeared.

 The beers in question were exhibits at a grand exhibition, which made it easy for the Lancet to secure samples perhaps especially as some draft beer was analysed.
 The Bass numbers do tally with my recollection of Victorian Bass Pale Ale generally as a 7% abv beer.
 The numbers given which appear to me to be by weight, are for Bass, 5.31-5.59 (different samples) which equates to 6.7-7.03 abv.
-Today Bass Ale is 5%, at least the one you can buy in Toronto and I believe the American-made version (both are licensed) is the same.
+Today Bass Ale as available on draft in Toronto is 4% abv.
+I believe the American-made version (both are licensed) is 5% abv.
 Bass was strong then, by that comparison.

 It was not strong compared to the next group though, an admittedly small sample, but still.